jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-By verbalizing what you learned you can fill any gaps and create fade out the research session.
+When verbalizing what you learned, the participant can fill gaps and clarify any misunderstandings.
+It is also a good way to fade out the research session.

 When you finished going though your notes and giving your summary, thank the participant for taking the time.
 If you have any incentives or compensation, give them to the participant.
-In addition, I try to give an outlook on the next steps in the research.
-I think it is nice to let the participant know how the data matters for
+In addition, I try to give an outlook on the next steps in the research to let the participant know how the data matters for
 me:

  <div class="example">

 My next steps would be going though audio and notes.
 After anonymizing what we recorded, me and my colleague analyze the data and the data from other research sessions to find out how graphic designers work.